Snow camping, sauna, bonfire, skiing. What Tsuyoshi Kodama felt after participating in Haglöfs' "VASSI CAMP"

 After dinner, outdoor enthusiasts gather around a bonfire and chat

-As everyone danced to live guitar music, I casually put my arm around the big man next to me.
-Looking closer, I realized I was Fredrik, the president of Haglöfs headquarters.
-I was
+As everyone was dancing to the live guitar music, I casually put my arm around the shoulder of the big man next to me, and upon closer inspection, it turned out to be Fredrik, the president of Haglöfs headquarters.

-really proud to be a part of this group, and I felt like I'd grown a little as a rider and as a person who loves nature.
-Wearing it makes me feel closer to nature, and it makes me feel excited and kind.
+I felt incredibly proud to be a part of this group, and as a rider and as someone who loves nature, I felt like I had grown a little.
+Wearing it makes you feel closer to nature, and it makes you feel excited and gentle.

-I think the most important thing is to feel comfortable just being here.
+believe the most important thing is simply feeling comfortable with my own existence here.

-I was convinced that with Haglöfs, we could walk this lifestyle together.
+I was certain that with Haglöfs, I could walk that kind of lifestyle together.

 Takeshi Kodama